geo-martino/musify/README.md

 > Currently, this program only supports .mp3, .flac, .wma, and .m4a files. .m4a files are not fully supported by the update tag function as they cannot store tempo or key tags.

 The package is completely open-source and reproducible.
 Use as you like, but be sure to credit your sources!
-More information on each function can be found in the [documentation](https://github.com/jor-mar/syncify/blob/master/DOCUMENTATION.md).

 ## First time run